 - Non-significant enhancement (e.g. private gardens in new build) can count towards BNG and doesn't need to be secured by conditions or legal agreement.
-However, the LPA may wish to use conditions or legal agreements to secure the protection, enhancement or creation of habitat in the pursuit of other policy objectives, including where development impacts locally important species or ecological networks. - Retention of existing habitat does not count as on-site enhancement.
+However, the LPA may wish to use conditions or legal agreements to secure the protection, enhancement or creation of habitat in the pursuit of other policy objectives, including where development impacts locally important species or ecological networks. - Retention of existing habitat does not count as on-site enhancement but must still form part of the baseline and post-development calculation.